-Digoxin may be considered in patients with HFrEF in SR to reduce the risk of hospitalization,(24) although its effect on those routinely treated with beta-blockers has not been tested.
-In the DIG trial, the overall effect on mortality with digoxin was neutral(19).
-Digoxin has a narrow therapeutic window and so levels should be checked aiming for a serum digoxin concentration <1.2 ng/mL(25).
-Elderly patients are at increased risk for developing digitalis toxicity because of age-related reduction in renal function and drugs interactions (26).
+Digoxin may be considered in patients with HFrEF in SR to reduce the risk of hospitalization, (24) (19).
+The therapeutic window of Digoxin is narrow, thus Digoxin serum levels should be checked with an objective <1.2 ng/mL(25).
+Age-related decrease in renal function and drugs interactions in elderly helps increase digitalis toxicity risk in these patients (26).

-Oral anticoagulation by direct oral anticoagulants (DOA) should be administered in HF patients with prior systemic or pulmonary embolism, atrial fibrillation, or cardiac thrombi detected by two-dimensional echocardiography.
-Warfarin should be warfarin should be reserved for patients with mechanical prosthetic valves and significant mitral stenosis.
+Oral anticoagulation by direct oral anticoagulants (DOA) should be administered in HF patients with a history of atrial fibrillation, systemic or pulmonary embolism, or cardiac thrombi detected by echocardiography.
+Warfarin should be reserved for patients with mechanical prosthetic valves and significant mitral stenosis.

-4.3.3.
+4.2.3.
 CARDIAC IMPLANTABLE DEVICES

-Intraventricular conduction delay in patients with HFrEF may worsen LV systolic dysfunction through asynchronous ventricular contraction.(27) Cardiac resynchronization therapy has been shown to cause significant clinical improvement in patients with NYHA II-III, despite OMT who present an intraventricular conduction delay (28).
-Implantable cardioverter-defibrillators (ICDs) reduce mortality in survivors of cardiac arrest and in patients who have experienced sustained symptomatic ventricular arrhythmia.
-ICD also reduced the rate of sudden arrhythmic death in patients with HFrEF and ischemic cardiomyopathy (29).
-In the DANISH trial, rates of sudden death were low in patients with non-ischemic cardiomyopathy (NICM) (30).
-The decision of an automatic implantable cardioverter-defibrillator should take into account the stage of heart failure, comorbidities and life expectancy in elderly patients (31),(32).
-Patients with severe refractory symptoms, who are not candidates for a ventricular assist device (VAD) or cardiac transplantation have limited life expectancy and are likely to die from pump failure, thus those patients should not benefice from an ICD (33),(34).
+Intraventricular conduction delay in patients with HFrEF may lead an aggravation of LV systolic dysfunction caused by LV systolic asynchrony (27).
+In patients with NYHA II-III, despite OMT who present an intraventricular conduction delay, cardiac resynchronization therapy can lead to significant clinical improvement (28).
+In patients survivors from cardiac arrest, or who have experienced sustained ventricular arrhythmia and ischemic cardiomyopathy, Implantable cardioverter-defibrillators (ICDs) is indicated as a secondary prevention.
+It can also be indicated as a primary prevention in patients with HFrEF and ischemic cardiomyopathy to reduce mortality (29) (30).
+The decision of an automatic implantable cardioverter-defibrillator should take into account the stage of HF, comorbidities and life expectancy in elderly (31),(32).
+Elderly patients who have refractory and severe HF symptoms with limited life expectancy, and who are not eligible for a ventricular assist device (VAD) or cardiac transplantation shouldn't benefice from an ICD because they are more likely to die from pump failure (33),(34).